 Stone and Concrete

-Sweep your stone or concrete with a dry broom to remove dust, debris or anything else that might cause permanent staining, as well as standing water.
+Sweep your stone or concrete with a dry broom to remove dust, debris, as well as standing water.
 To clean stone, use a pH-neutral stone cleaner.
 For concrete, mild dish soap and water will do the trick.
 For an extra-deep clean, scrub the hardscaping with a push broom.
 Repair cracks or other damage to prevent further splintering.
 Apply a sealant every two to three years, especially in high-traffic areas.

 When it comes to structural integrity, water damage is always a concern.
 Check for damaged mortar and make any necessary repairs immediately.
 Clean your brick with a hose and scrub brush or power washer.

 If your wrought-iron fence is rusted or has chipped, a fresh coat of paint can help prevent further deterioration.
 Use a wire brush to clear away any remaining rust and sand the fence to remove chipped paint.
 When re-painting, wipe down the surface and use rust-inhibiting primer and paint.
-Spray products are usually a good option for wrought-iron because of the many decorative details that can make painting with a brush difficult.
+Spray products are usually a good option for wrought iron because of the many decorative details that can make a painting with a brush difficult.

 Is Hardscape Maintenance a DIY Project?

-Thankfully, most maintenance projects are an easy addition to most homeowner’s to-do list.
+Thankfully, most maintenance projects are an easy addition to most homeowners’ to-do lists.
 But, when it comes to repairing extensive damage or full replacements, it’s best to contact a professional outdoor contractor.
 Outdoor contractors know what it takes to effectively build a strong and durable hardscape feature.
-They can help you select the right materials for your property and ensure the safety and aesthetic of your new build.
+They can help you select the right materials for your property and ensure the safety of your new build.

 Like the rest of your yard, you want to keep your hardscape functional, safe and pristine.
 A little maintenance can go a long way in protecting your investment and prolonging the life of one of your home’s best features.